Nebraska rips Maryland 54-7 to remain in bowl pursuit

 The defense deserves some credit, too.
 Maryland (3-8, 1-7) could muster only 206 yards and nine first downs in its sixth straight defeat.

-A 58-yard touchdown run by Javon Leake with 3:13 remaining ruined Nebraska’s bid for its first shutout since a 33-0 rout of Arizona in the 2009 Holiday Bowl.
+It took a 58-yard touchdown run by Javon Leake with 3:13 remaining to ruin Nebraska’s bid for its first shutout since a 33-0 rout of Arizona in the 2009 Holiday Bowl.

+That took nothing away from an uplifting, overdue victory for the Cornhuskers.

+“It gave me hope,” defensive tackle Darrion Daniels said.
+“It put us in a position where we have an opportunity to extend our season.”

 Maryland has absorbed many a lopsided loss during coach Mike Locksley’s first season, but this one might be the most embarrassing given that the Cornhuskers had previously won only once on the road.

-The Terrapins lost two quarterbacks to injuries along the way, Tyrrell Pigrome and Lance LeGendre, who separated a shoulder.
+The Terrapins lost two quarterbacks to injuries along the way, Tyrrell Pigrome (lower body) and Lance LeGendre, who separated a shoulder.

-The bumbling Terps lost four fumbles, three by Leake, turnovers that led by 17 Nebraska points.
+Three fumbles by Leake and some untimely penalties ruined Senior Day for the Terps.

+“The thing that continues to sit in my craw is the fact that it’s us hurting us,” Locksley said.
+“We had four turnovers, a bunch of penalties on special teams that kind of broke the back of our team early in the game.
+You don’t win games when you beat yourselves.”

 It started early when Leake lost a fumble on Maryland’s first offensive play to set up a 6-yard run by Dedrick Mills.